Anushka-002/Anushka-002/README.md

 I love working on innovative projects and exploring new ideas.

 * I enjoy solving puzzles and challenging problems
-* Interested in exploring different tech stacks(specifically fullstack & Ai Ml)
+* Interested in exploring different tech stacks (specifically fullstack & Ai Ml)
-* Always exploring new technologies and looking for new innovations
+* Always exploring new technologies and looking at new innovations
+* Always curious about 'why'

 ---